Grease 2: Critical response

-On Rotten Tomatoes, the film had an approval rating of 37% based on 43 reviews, with an average rating of 4.4/10.
+On Rotten Tomatoes, the film had an approval rating of 22% based on 89 reviews.
 The site's consensus reads, "Grease 2 is undeniably stocked with solid songs and well-choreographed dance sequences, but there's no getting around the fact that it's a blatant retread of its far more entertaining predecessor."
 As of August 2025, on Metacritic it had a score of 52% based on reviews from 11 critics, indicating "mixed or average" reviews.

 Janet Maslin of The New York Times condemned the film as "dizzy and slight, with an even more negligible plot than its predecessor had.
 This time the story can't even masquerade as an excuse for stringing the songs together.
 Songs?
 What songs?
 The numbers in Grease 2 are so hopelessly insubstantial that the cast is forced to burst into melody about pastimes like bowling."

 Variety commended the staging of the musical numbers, writing that Patricia Birch has come up with some unusual settings (a bowling alley, a bomb shelter) for some of the scenes, and employs some sharp montage to give most of the songs and dances a fair amount of punch."

 Roger Ebert of the Chicago Sun-Times gave the film 2 stars out of 4, saying: "This movie just recycles Grease, without the stars, without the energy, without the freshness and without the grease."

 Pfeiffer received positive notices for her first major role.
 The New York Times review cited her performance as the "one improvement" on the original film: "Miss Pfeiffer is as gorgeous as any cover girl, and she has a sullen quality that's more fitting to a Grease character than Miss Newton-John's sunniness was."
 Variety wrote that she was "all anyone could ask for in the looks department, and she fills Olivia Newton-John's shoes and tight pants very well."
 Pfeiffer told the Los Angeles Times three years later:

 That film was a good experience for me.
 It taught me a valuable lesson.
 Before it even came out the hype had started.
 Maxwell and I were being thrust down the public's throat in huge full page advertisements.
 There was no way we could live up to any of that and we didn't.
 So the crash was very loud.
 But it did teach me not to have expectations.

 Barry Diller of Paramount said that the film "on no level is as good as the first.
 The quality isn't there."

 Jim Jacobs described it at the time as "awful ... the pits."
 In an interview 27 years later, Jacobs noted that Grease 2 "still brings a brief frown to his face."

 During an appearance for Rotten Tomatoes to promote the film Tick, Tick...
 Boom!, actor Andrew Garfield cited the film as one of his five favorite musicals, calling it "great".